ATrappmann/LCDMenuController/README.md

 # LCDMenuController

-This is an Arduino library to control simple button controlled menus on an LCD display.
+**LCDMenuController** is an Arduino library to control simple button controlled menus on a LiquidCrystal Display.

 ## Documentation